Girl with a Pearl Earring (film): Themes and analysis

 According to Webber, Girl with a Pearl Earring is "more than just a quaint little film about art" but is concerned with themes of money, sex, repression, obsession, power, and the human heart.
 Laura M. Sager Eidt, in her book Writing and Filming the Painting: Ekphrasis in Literature and Film, asserts that the film deviates significantly from the source material and emphasises a "socio-political dimension that is subtler in the novel".
 Girl with a Pearl Earring, Sager Eidt says, "shifts its focus from a young girl's evolving consciousness to the class and power relations in the story".

 In Film England: Culturally English Filmmaking Since the 1990s, Andrew Higson notes that the film overcomes the novel's "subjective narration" device by having the camera stay fixed on Griet for much of the film.
 But, Higson says, "no effort is made to actually render her point of view as the point of view of the film or the spectator".

 Vermeer channels Griet's sexual awakening into his painting, with the piercing of her ear and his directives to her posing being inherently sexual.
 In the opinion of psychologist Rosemary Rizq, the pearl Griet dons is a metaphor, something which normally would convey wealth and status.
 But, when worn by Griet, the pearl is also a directive to the audience to look at the "psychological potential within" her erotic, unconsummated bond with Vermeer, unclear up to that point if it is real or not.

 The film incorporates seven of Vermeer's paintings into its story.
 Thomas Leitch, in Film Adaptation and Its Discontents: From Gone with the Wind to The Passion of the Christ, writes that while Chevalier's Griet describes ten Vermeer paintings (without naming them), Webber's film avoids "show[ing] an external world that looks like a series of Vermeer paintings", as this would have been a trivialisation of the artist's achievements.
 Leitch adds the director "compromises by showing far fewer actual Vermeer paintings than Chevalier's Griet describes but lingering longer over the visual particulars of the studio in which he creates them".

 Release

+Box office

-Box officeGirl With a Pearl Earring's world premiere occurred at the Telluride Film Festival on 31 August 2003.
+Girl With a Pearl Earring's world premiere occurred at the Telluride Film Festival on 31 August 2003.
 In North America it was distributed by Lions Gate Entertainment.
 The film was limited in release to seven cinemas on 12 December 2003, landing in 32nd place for the week with $89,472.
 Lions Gate slowly increased its release to a peak of 402 cinemas by 6 February 2004.
 Its total domestic gross was $11,670,971.

 The film was released in the United Kingdom on 16 January 2004 by Pathé Films.
 In its opening week, the film finished in tenth place with a total of £384,498 from 106 cinemas.
 In the UK and Ireland, the film finished in 14th place for the year with a total box office gross of £3.84 million.
 It had a worldwide gross of $31,466,789.